10 tips for summer body confidence

 At summer, it's vital to keep those healthy boundaries around comments on our bodies.

-We’re expected to throw off our clothes, frolic in the waves and reveal our skin to the world carefree, when inside we're often feeling uncomfortable, sweaty, too big, too fat, too hot and secretly wishing for Autumn when we can pull out the chunky knitwear again.
+We’re expected to throw off our clothes, frolic in the waves and reveal our skin to the world carefree.
+But inside we're often feeling uncomfortable, sweaty, too big, too fat, too hot and secretly wishing for Autumn when we can pull out the chunky knitwear again.
 Am I right?

 All of these things can really put a dampener on the summer season like a down-pour at the Wimbledon final.

-Body confidence and body acceptance come over time.
-So don't beat yourself up if you're still at the start of your journey.
+Body confidence and body acceptance come over time so don't beat yourself up if at times like these it all feels hard.
 Just keep going.

-Here are some tips to help with body confidence this summer and to stay strong in the fight against diet culture and weight bias:
+Here are my top 10 tips to help with body confidence this summer and to stay strong in the fight against diet culture and weight bias: